 The PEMT gene

-The high prevalence of common PEMT variants in the population indicates the potential impact of taking genetic variation into account when assessing the nutrient requirements of individuals.
+The high prevalence of common PEMT variants in the population should get the attention of dietitians and nutrition professionals.

 A study that looked at women with the PEMT AA genotype found that these individuals had higher concentrations of plasma homocysteine (choline reduces homocysteine) during folate restriction, and women with the PEMT CC genotype did not exhibit a decrease in circulating plasma choline as expected.
 They found that loss-of-function SNPs in PEMT (meaning genetic variations that inhibit PEMT function) lead to compensatory activation of another choline pathway5.